Questrade

 Questrade is a Canadian online brokerage firm and wealth management firm.
-It is Canada's largest discount broker.

 Products and services

 The company was created by Edward Kholodenko and launched in 1999.
 As of early 2020, the company was Canada's fastest growing online brokerage firm, and has $30 billion under management, as of December 2024.
 Questrade has expanded to include robo-advising with its Questwealth Portfolios, which invests in portfolios based on ETFs.
-In December 2019, Questrade applied for a banking license signalling its intent to offer banking services.
+In December 2019, Questrade applied for a banking licence signalling its intent to offer banking services as QuestBank.